codingfatale/codingfatale/README.md

 ### Hi!
 Welcome to my profile! 👋🏽💻🎵

  I'm a software developer and tech writer.
- I'm currently working on new projects to work on.

 ------------------------------------------